A Mighty Girl's top picks of books for children and teens celebrating acceptance and the value of diversity.

-When young Australian Muslim Amal decides to wear the hijab as an expression of her religious devotion, she discovers how much prejudice can be wrapped up in a piece of cloth.
+When 16-year-old Australian Muslim Amal decides to wear the hijab as an expression of her religious devotion, she discovers how much prejudice can be wrapped up in a piece of cloth.
 Suddenly, her head covering is all anyone wants to talk about, and classmates who used to have no problem with Amal now see her as a “towel-head” instead of a peer.
 And strangers in the street — and even prospective employers — seem to feel free to judge her on her choice as well.
 This novel counters the idea that young women only wear headscarves because of family pressure, and provides an intriguing opportunity to talk about how people's opinions of a person can change depending on how well they blend in to the majority culture.

 Elloren Gardner is the granddaughter of the last Black Witch, but unlike her ancestor, she has no mystical power in a society that prizes magical ability above all else.
 When she has the opportunity to pursue her lifelong dream of becoming an apothecary at Verpax University, which admits all manner of people, including many of sworn enemies of the Gardnerians, she quickly learns how difficult it is to escape her family's legacy.
 As Elloren seeks out other outcasts for company, which forces her to confront the stereotypes and xenophobia she's been taught, she begins to realize that there may be good reasons for their opposition to her government.
-This complex, rich fantasy conveys powerful messages about prejudice and extremism; Elloren and her friends return The Iron Flower and The Shadow Wand.
+This complex, rich fantasy conveys powerful messages about prejudice and extremism; Elloren and her friends return in the further books of The Black Witch Chronicles.